Realtors must pay home sellers $1.8 billion for inflating commissions, jury finds

 The National Association of Realtors and several real estate companies were ordered to pay $1.8 billion in damages after a federal jury in Missouri on Tuesday ruled that they conspired to artificially inflate brokerage commissions.

 Beyond the realtors' association, defendants in the case include Keller Williams, Berkshire Hathaway's HomeService of America and two of its subsidiaries.
-The verdict came after a two-week trial in federal court in Kansas City.
+The verdict, which came after a two-week trial in federal court in Kansas City, is a potential game changer for how Americans buy homes.
+It also comes at a time when the U.S. real estate market is stalled, with mortgage rates nearing 8% and existing home sales down double digits from a year ago.

+The case centers on the commissions home sellers make to a buyer's realtor.
+Those payments are partially governed by NAR rules, which mandate that sellers include a fee offer to the buyer's agent in listing property.
+The offer is known by real estate agents representing prospective buyers, but the latter are usually in the dark on those amounts.
+That can lead agents to steer buyers into deals to maximize their own commissions.

-Plaintiffs claimed the association and other defendants colluded to drive up the commission that sellers pay to brokers representing home buyers.
-Class members include the sellers of hundreds of thousands of homes in Missouri and parts of Illinois and Kansas between 2015 and 2012.
+Plaintiffs claimed the association and other defendants colluded to drive up the commission that sellers pay to brokers representing homebuyers.
+Class members include the sellers of hundreds of thousands of homes in Missouri and parts of Illinois and Kansas between 2015 and 2022.

 Michael Ketchmark, the lead attorney for the plaintiffs, told CBS MoneyWatch he expects the jury award to be tripled under U.S. antitrust law to more than $5 billion.